Call 24/7 for a free consultation

 3. Aggravated Assault

-The types of assault are categorized by the circumstances of the assault and seriousness of the injuries.
+The type of the assault characterized by the charge is determined by the circumstances of the event and seriousness of the injuries.

 Questions

-2. You were only defending or protecting yourself from the use or threat of force, and
+2. You were defending or protecting yourself from the use or threat of force, and

 3. Your response was reasonable in the circumstances.